 When UE measures RSTD on PRS resources belonging to same PFL, Y=32 Tc, provided that the time offset between the two PRS resource instances from the reference cell and the neighbor cell, which are used for a single RSTD estimate, is no greater than 160 ms.

-Z is defined in Table 14.3.1.3-2.
+When UE measures RSTD on PRS resources belonging different PFLs, Y=256 Tc, provided that the time offset between the two PRS resource instances from the reference cell and the neighbor cell, which are used for a single RSTD estimate, is no greater than 1280 ms.

-[Editor notes: Δin Table 14.3.1.3-1 is the margin for measurements on different PFLs]
+Z is defined in Table 14.3.1.3-2a for FR1.